-The Conduent Board of Directors represents the owners' interest in the operation of a successful business, including optimizing long-term financial returns.
-The Board is responsible for determining that the Company is managed in such a way to ensure this result, which will also assure the company's vitality for its customers, employees and the other individuals and organizations that depend on it.
+The Board represents the shareholders' interest in the operation of a successful business, including optimizing long-term financial returns.
+The Board is responsible for ensuring that the Company is managed in such a way to achieve this result, which will also assure the Company's vitality for its customers, employees and the other individuals and organizations that depend on it.
 This is an active, not a passive, responsibility.
-The Board has the responsibility to ensure that in good times, as well as difficult ones, management is capably executing its responsibilities.
+The Board has the responsibility to ensure management is capably executing its responsibilities.